-MICHAEL VERITY is a highly-respected portrait photographer working in Portland and Los Angeles.
-His specialties are headshots for actors, models and business people, modeling portfolios, senior pictures and advertising and editorial photography.
+MICHAEL VERITY is a highly-respected photographer based in Portland, OR.
+His specialties are headshots, modeling portfolios and editorial and advertising photography.

-MICHAEL VERITY was born and raised in New York by art-loving parents.
-Saturday mornings were filled with art classes and trips to the library where he immersed himself in books about great photographers like Richard Avedon, Annie Leibovitz and Yousuf Karsh.
-His Dad, an advertising executive, instilled in him a love of the editorial photography of The New York Times Magazine, Vogue and Harper's Bazaar.
+Michael was born and raised in upstate New York.
+He spent Saturday mornings taking art classes and going to the library, where he immersed himself in books about great photographers such as William Helburn, Richard Avedon, Annie Leibovitz, Albert Watson and Yousuf Karsh.
+His Dad, an advertising executive, instilled in him a love of the photography he saw in The New York Times Magazine, Vogue and Harper's Bazaar.

 Prior to working as a photographer, Michael was a radio announcer and freelance music journalist and spent many years in the magazine publishing business with companies like IDG and Robb Report.
-A lover of baseball, green tea and big furry dogs, he lives in Portland with his wife, an acting coach; three kids, two of whom are actors; three dogs, none of whom are actors; two cats, who are born actors; and a goat named Latte.
+A lover of baseball, green tea and big furry dogs, he lives in Portland with his wife, an acting coach; three kids, two of whom are actors; three dogs, none of whom are actors; a cat and a goat named Latte.